ShanonPearce/ASH-Toolset/README.md

 ### Headphone Correction Filters

 A significant source of spectral colouration impacting the quality of binaural simulations is the headphones used for binaural reproduction.
 A common design goal for headphone calibration is the diffuse-field target which minimises spectral colouration of stereo signals on headphones.
 Binaural measurements that have been diffuse-field calibrated will be compatible with these types of headphones.
-As the binaural measurements produced by the toolset are diffuse-field calibrated (prior to applying room targets), headphones should also be diffuse-field equalised to ensure compatibility in terms of timbral quality.
+As the binaural responses produced by the toolset are diffuse-field calibrated (prior to applying room targets), headphones should also be diffuse-field equalised to ensure compatibility in terms of timbral quality.

 Although diffuse-field calibrated headphones are common, differences in frequency responses across headphones are considerably large.
-Individual headphone equalisation is therefore recommended to compensate for the unique undesired spectral colouration introduced by the headphones.
+Individual headphone equalisation is therefore recommended to compensate for the unique and undesired spectral colouration introduced by the listener's headphones.

 The ASH Toolset can be used to generate Headphone Correction Filters (HpCFs) for a set of commonly used headphones.
-The filters can be used to equalise individual headphones to the diffuse-field target response and compensate for undesired spectral colouration introduced by the headphones.
+The filters can be used to equalise individual headphones to the diffuse-field target response and remove undesired spectral colouration introduced by the headphones.